 Cyber violence in the context of romantic relationships is becoming increasingly common among adolescents between the ages of 14 and 17.

 As a parent, it’s normal to feel unprepared and overwhelmed on learning that your child is involved in a situation of cyber violence.
 Many parents would like to be better informed.
 This guide has been prepared to inform parents and provide reliable facts on this disturbing phenomenon.

-Consult our five fact sheets on cyber violence in adolescent dating relationships or ask for your free printed copy.
+Consult our five fact sheets on cyber violence in adolescent dating relationships.

 - What form does cyberviolence take in teen dating relationships?